Themaister/Granite/README.md

 **Do not expect any support or help.
 Pull requests will likely be ignored or dismissed.**

+## License

+The code is licensed under MIT.
+Feel free to use it for whatever purpose.

 ## Low-level rendering backend

 The rendering backend focuses entirely on Vulkan,